-NASTAR resorts and clubs have a group of pacesetters that earn certified pacesetting handicaps so they can set RCS's time on their NASTAR course.
-The handicap represent the ability of the pacesetter and is the percentage the racer is behind RCS.
-A pacesetter races the course each day to set the Par Time and when their time is divided by their handicap the result is the calculated Par Time or RCS's time.
+NASTAR resorts and clubs have a group of pacesetters that earn certified pacesetting handicaps so they can set the Par Time on their NASTAR course.
+A pacesetter's handicap represent the difference between his/her ability and the National Standard expressed as a percentage.
+When a pacesetter races a course to set the Par Time, their time is divided by their handicap and the result is the calculated Par Time or the National Standard.

-When you race NASTAR you are racing against the National Pacesetter's time.
-The handicap you earn is the percentage your time is behind the National Pacesetter (e.g. 15 handicap = 15 percent behind the National Pacesetter's Par Time, National Standard or Zero Handicap)
+When you race NASTAR you are racing against the fastest members of the U.S. Ski Team.
+The handicap you earn is the percentage your time is behind the National Standard (e.g. 15 handicap = 15 percent behind the Par Time, the National Standard or the Zero Handicap).